December 6 – December 14, 2018

 Curated by Liz Lorenz, Ciena Leshley, Ana Lopes

 Be With Me Always, Take Any Form, Drive Me Mad brings together eight artists whose works are simultaneously haunting and haunted.
 The works deal with encountering that which inhabits the fleshy body, yet is unable to be grasped; each one carries with it a tangible weight—the weight of memory, opacity, power, stillness, lingering, and absence.

 Looks Like That

-Curated by Darla Migan, María Camila Montalvo, and Rachel Vera Steinberg
+Curated by Darla Migan, María Camila Montalvo, Rachel Vera Steinberg